buzz-buzz-Alaska/for-dimond-hs-2023/README.md

 - PLTW STEM

+- Personal Navigation and routing software to help out new students

 - if there's any suggestions, please email them to the developer at ``ak.rj2@outlook.com``

 # About this project